mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \right)^{-1}.
 \label{eq:fc}
 $$
-As shown in [@Fig:ch1_fig04](C) this expression points directly at two experimental knobs that we can tune using molecular biology.
+As shown in [@Fig:ch1_fig04](C), this expression points directly at two experimental knobs that we can tune using molecular biology.
 We can modify the number of repressors by changing the ribosomal binding site sequence (RBS) of the repressor gene [@Garcia2011c].
-What that means is that with a sequence-dependent manner the ribosome translates mRNAs according to a specific region of the gene known as the RBS [@Chen2013].
-Furthermore, we can change the affinity of the repressor for its binding site by mutating the binding site itself [@Garcia2011c]. [@Fig:ch1_fig04](D) shows predictions of Eq.
-$\ref{eq:fc}$ for different binding energies.
+What that means is that with a sequence-dependent manner, the ribosome translates mRNAs according to a specific region of the gene known as the RBS [@Chen2013].
+Furthermore, we can change the repressor's affinity for its binding site by mutating the binding site itself [@Garcia2011c]. [@Fig:ch1_fig04](D) shows predictions of Eq. $\ref{eq:fc}$ for different binding energies.

-The model and the predictions presented here were work out by Garcia and Phillips in a classic publication in 2011 [@Garcia2011c].
+The model and the predictions presented here were worked out by Garcia and Phillips in a classic publication in 2011 [@Garcia2011c].
 In the next chapter we build upon this theoretical scaffold to expand the predictive power of the model by including the allosteric nature of the transcription factor that allows the cells to change their genetic program upon the presence of an external molecule as a response to the environment.

 ![**Figure 1 theory in transcriptional regulation.** (A) States and (normalized) weights for the simple repression motif.
 The promoter can be found in three
 states: 1) empty, 2) bound by an RNAP, 3) bound by a repressor.
-The same statistical mechanics protocol as in [@Fig:ch1_fig03] can be used to derive the weights.
+The same statistical mechanics' protocol as in [@Fig:ch1_fig03] can be used to derive the weights.
 (B) Schematic of the experimental determination of the fold-change in gene expression.
-The expression level of a regulated strain is normalized by the expression level of a strain with a knock-out of the repressor.
+The expression level of a regulated strain is normalized by the expression level of a strain with a repressor's knock-out.
 (C) Experimentally accessible knobs predicted from the theoretical model.
 The number of transcription factors can be tuned by changing the amount of protein produced per mRNA.
 The binding energy of the repressor can be tuned by mutating the